JelsB/wuuurms/documentation/development_process/v2/README.md

 ```
 No need for `[standard]` dependencies of fastapi because we will use `mangum` instead of `uvicorn`.
 TDB if we will need `uvicorn` for local development.

+For faster deployments during development use
+`npx cdk deploy --hotswap`